khudania/Demo-Api-test/README.md

 This Project consist of open source API end points, Anyone can take it and test there Application using this APIs.

-For the development of this APIs, I have using Laravel with Eloquent and for DB, MySql is there.
+For the development of this APIs, I have used Laravel with Eloquent and for DB, MySql is there.

 ## To Run the Project